Professional Mazes, Rides, & Walk-Through Attractions

 THEATRE 68 HAUNTED HOUSE

-Located in the Hollywood area of Los Angeles, this Halloween attraction features a more dramatic presentation than most, thanks to its theatrical setting.
+Located in the North Hollywood area of Los Angeles, this Halloween attraction features a more dramatic presentation than most, thanks to its theatrical setting.
 Click here for more information, or read our review of the 2008 haunt here.